Trump Left A Lot Unsaid About Mass Shootings, Domestic Terrorism — And His Own Words

 And, he said: "The president clearly said that it is time to stop the hateful rhetoric that is infecting the public discourse.
 We ask that he use his powerful position to model that behavior."

-Pushing for red-flag laws
+Pushing for red flag laws

-Trump also called for adoption of extreme risk laws, or red-flag laws, which allow police to temporarily seize guns from people who are determined to be a risk to themselves or others.
+Trump also called for adoption of extreme risk laws, or red flag laws, which allow police to temporarily seize guns from people who are determined to be a risk to themselves or others.

 "We must make sure that those judged to pose a grave risk to public safety do not have access to firearms, and that, if they do, those firearms can be taken through rapid due process," Trump said.
 "That is why I have called for red flag laws, also known as extreme risk protection orders."

-While the details vary from state to state, more than a dozen states have adopted red-flag laws.
-Republican South Carolina Sen. Lindsey Graham is also pushing for a federal red-flag law.
+While the details vary from state to state, more than a dozen states have adopted red flag laws.
+Sen. Lindsey Graham, R-S.C., is also pushing for a federal red flag law.

 The laws are so far seen to be effective in reducing gun-related suicides, though a federal school safety commission noted in December, "We do not know whether they impact gun violence more generally."